fffrontoffice/rules/team/team-management.md

     * The contracts impacted by the valuation will be communicated to league owners **one week before draft day**.
 Owners will have until the *pre-draft roster lock deadline* (see section Free Agent Auction) to terminate the contract before the increase is applied.
 The owner will incur the standard contract termination penalty at the pre-valuation contract price.
     * For applicable contracts, the increase to 60% market value will take place at the same time as the *pre-draft roster lock*.
     * Market value adjustments do not apply to defensive players.
+    * While the League uses FFToolbox, market values less than $50 will be ignored as the volatility and reliability of those prices is too high.

 *\* __Market Value__ is determined by scaling the average auction values from the FFToolbox average auction value list.*